andy0128lu/twitterSentiAnalysis/README.md

 Sentiment Analysis on Twitter data
 ========================

-My solution to the course: Data Science at Scale specialization offered by Coursera and the University of Washington.
+My solutions to the assignments of course: Data Science at Scale specialization offered by Coursera and the University of Washington.